expressjs/discussions/docs/adr/352-lts-strategy.md

 2. The individual repo/package to which it applies.
 If an individual package has more detailed or different needs the docs will live along with the repo as decided by the captains.

-#### User documentation:
+#### User documentation

 This will be produced for the website.
 While the source content of it may live in other places (for example a repo to produce an image for the schedule), the users will be directed to the website to view the current updated version.
 This will also co-locate with documentation about Node.js support and other related support content.

-#### Next steps:
+#### Next steps

 - Update the existing LTS doc with more details from this decision
 - Update website pages with more details from this decision